mubasharhanif17/EL/README.md

 * install [kiosk-mode](https://github.com/NemesisRE/kiosk-mode) and configure it set "kiosk" mode for user "guest"

-Ths is it, you can now create Virtual Keys and share the link.
+Ths is it, you can now create EL 17 and share the link.